OpenSprinkler/OpenSprinkler-Firmware/README_Docker.md

 # Running OpenSprinkler via Docker

-Before trying to build the docker image, you need to download the submodules:
+Before trying to build the docker image, you need to download the submodules.
+You can do it via:
 ```sh
 git submodule update --recursive --init
 ```